Instructional Systems Design Models

 OriginatedVaried, commencing 1940s

 SynopsisInstructional Design Models are usually articulated as frameworks and rubrics to support systematic design, development, and presentation of lessons or sequences of lessons.
 There are many subtle variations, but most Instructional Design Models involve identifying learning needs, specifying desired outcomes, crafting a plan to achieve those outcomes, and devising a strategy to assess whether the outcomes are achieved.
-Traditional models tend to track these steps linearly; more current models tend to engage them cyclically or iteratively.
-Typically, Instructional Design Models rely on an assumption of distinct disciplines:
+Regarding the phenomenon of learning, most Instructional Design Models assume the following:

-- Disciplines Thesis – the proposal that all knowledge can be unproblematically divided into discrete domains of disciplines, according to their distinct concepts, specific logics, and criteria for truths.
+- Disciplines Thesis – the proposal that all knowledge can be unproblematically divided into discrete domains or disciplines, according to their distinct concepts, specific logics, and criteria for truths.
 Two prominent examples include: